ptomulik/testmd/README.md

 `Puppet::Util::PTomulik::Vash::InvalidValueError` or
 `Puppet::Util::PTomulik::Vash::InvalidPairError`.
 All of them are subclasses of `::ArgumentError`.

 Custom Vashes may be created by overwriting any of the above-mentioned methods in your class (or any of the other methods not mentioned yet).
 It's also good to prepare some specs/tests for your customized class (see [Testing](#testing)).

+We'll start with simple customized Vash in [Example 1](#example-1-defining-valid-keys-and-values) and will proceed with extending it in subsequent examples.

 #### Example 1: Defining valid keys and values